The effects of sleep deprivation on parents and babies

 We all get thrown a tonne of well meaning but unhelpful advice like "it's just a phase" or "that's what babies do" or "all babies are different" or "you just have to expect you'll get no sleep when you've got a baby".
-None of these comments mean anything at 3 in the morning when your baby is screaming and you're bawling your eyes out.
+None of these comments mean anything at 3 in the morning when your baby is screaming and you're bawling your eyes out!

 Sleep deprivation, short or long term, can affect humans on many, many levels and the truth is, you simply don't have to put up with it - there IS light at the end of that very foggy tunnel.
 Our own first-hand experience with chronic sleep deprivation is one of the reasons this company was developed.

-What sleep deprivation is doing to you
+In this article, find out what sleep deprivation is doing to your:

 Scientists and doctors agree that sleep deprivation plays a massive role in your emotional stability, including mental illness and depression.
 This quite often leads to someone being medicated for these conditions, which are a direct consequence of a chemical and hormonal imbalance as a result of lack of sleep.

 Canberra University researcher and reviewer Kerry Thomas said:

-"there were a number of programs that had helped parents reduce night-time waking.
-These were often provided through residential sleep units and maternal and child health centres, but online programs had also resulted in babies falling asleep sooner and waking less often in the night, with improvements to their mothers' mood reported two weeks later."
+There were a number of programs that had helped parents reduce night-time waking.
+These were often provided through residential sleep units and maternal and child health centres, but online programs had also resulted in babies falling asleep sooner and waking less often in the night, with improvements to their mothers' mood reported two weeks later.

 She then concluded that:

-"Many new mothers underestimate the effect of disrupted sleep on their emotional health and would benefit from guidance on the impact of sleep deprivation, strategies for gaining more sleep in the postnatal period and early training in sleep strategies for themselves and their infants" - Kerry Thomas, researcher at the University of Canberra.
+Many new mothers underestimate the effect of disrupted sleep on their emotional health and would benefit from guidance on the impact of sleep deprivation, strategies for gaining more sleep in the postnatal period and early training in sleep strategies for themselves and their infants.

-Sleep deprivation, marriage & relationships
+Marriage & relationships

 We've all been here.
-It's not news to any of us that sleep deprivation takes perhaps it's biggest toll on your relationship.
-For some, this will mean your partner moving out of your bed so that you can share it with your baby who won't sleep in their own cot all night long.
+It's not news to any of us that sleep deprivation takes perhaps its biggest toll on your relationship.
+For some, this will mean your partner moving out of your bed so that you can share it with your baby, who won't sleep in their own cot all night long.
 For others, it can mean constant arguing or, ultimately, separation as you both struggle to cope with the physiological and emotional effects of chronic sleep deprivation.

 If you don’t get enough sleep, it’s more likely that your body won’t be able to fend off sicknesses and it can also take you longer to recover if you do get sick.
 Because your immune system is lowered, you are far more likely to pick up respiratory conditions like the common cold or, more seriously, the flu.
 Stating the obvious, no one wants to be more at risk of sicknesses like these when you've got a baby or young children around.

-During sleep, the brain rests active neurons and forms new pathways so you’re ready to face the world in the morning.
+During sleep, the brain also rests active neurons and forms new pathways so you’re ready to face the world in the morning.
 In babies, children and young adults the brain releases growth hormones during sleep.
 While you’re sleeping, your body is also producing proteins that help cells repair damage.

-Sleep deprivation, functionality & safety
+Functionality & safety

-Aside from the obvious physical effects of sleep deprivation, like excessive tiredness, fatigue and irritability, scientific studies have shown that your decision making and ability to think rationally are also significantly affected.
+Aside from the obvious physical effects of sleep deprivation, like excessive tiredness, fatigue and irritability; scientific studies have shown that your decision making and ability to think rationally are also negatively affected by a lack of sleep.
 Not something you want to hear when you're in sole charge of a delicate and dependable little baby... especially if you're often driving them or your other children around!

-This is what the research tells us, what the scientists and psychologists say and it's blimmin scary to see it laid out like that.
+This is what the research tells us, what the scientists and psychologists say, and it's blimmin' scary to see it laid out like that.
 But we all know too, that sleep deprivation means yelling at your older child for no reason, it means silent tears rolling down your face as you rock your baby at 4am, it means immense guilt that you're doing something wrong, it means fear that you'll never get it right.

-We all approach it differently.
+We all approach sleep differently.
 Maybe you sought professional advice really early on.
 Maybe you are happy with the status quo.
 Maybe you're satisfied that babies are supposed to wake multiple times a night and maybe you genuinely don't mind.
 And maybe, deep down, you admit only to yourself that you just can't do it anymore.

 Maybe you've reached your breaking point.